jenschlot/IBM-Bluemix-DevOps-Documentation/docs/guidebm/addcodetojh.md

 	git push

 Now, this is where it starts to get interesting!
-If you go back to JazzHub and check the auto-deployment page, you'll see the results of your commit and a message about a missing manifest file.
-So lets go and check that out at [push changes automatically from the JazzHub auto-deployment page](../Deploy/pushfromjh#autodeploybluemixstarterapp).
+If you go back to IBM DevOps Services and check the auto-deployment page, you'll see the results of your commit and a message about a missing manifest file.
+So lets go and check that out at [push changes automatically from the IBM DevOps Services auto-deployment page](checkjhauto).